can3p/cl-journal/docs/index.md

   no encoding on this page and fetch again to see if it helps.
 In this setting we try to download posts in different ways to get the content right.

+- *I fetched and merged old posts, but in new release merge got improved.
+How can I generate post files again?*

+  In case you didn't touch them afterwards you can always run `cl-journal remerge` and cl-journal will regenerate markdown files for all the posts.
+If merged post was updated and pushed later it will be left untouched.

 - *How can I help?*